dangpnh2/plsv_vae/README.md

 To train your own dataset:

-* Preprocess your dataset (use your own preprocessing functions or use ouru preprocessing function in data_preprocessing.py).
+* Preprocess your dataset (use your own preprocessing functions or use our preprocessing function in data_preprocessing.py).
 * Vectorize train data (for large dataset, to avoid memory problem, we recommend using gensim instead of CountVectorizer of sklearn).
 * Run train.py script.
 ## Example